aws/aws-fpga/hdk/cl/examples/cl_hello_world_ref_hlx/README.md

 ### Implementing the Design/Tar file

-In the Design Runs tab, right click on impl\_1 and select Launch Runs… .
+In the Design Runs tab, right click on impl\_1 and select Launch Runsâ€¦ .
 Click OK in the Launch Runs Dialog Box.
 Click OK in the Missing Synthesis Results Dialog Box.

 This will run both synthesis and implementation.